cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 > Note
 > If your custom origin is an S3 bucket that’s configured as a website endpoint, you can’t configure CloudFront to use HTTPS with your origin because S3 doesn’t support HTTPS for website endpoints.

-1. <font color=red> Use the default CloudFront domain name </font>
+1. <font color=OrangeRed> Use the default CloudFront domain name </font>
    - use the domain name that CloudFront assigned to the distribution in the URLs for the objects
    - (https://d111111abcdef8.cloudfront.net/logo.jpg)
    - require HTTPS by following the procedures in this topic to do the following:
-     - Change the <font color=red> Origin Protocol Policy </font> setting for specific origins in your distribution
+     - Change the <font color=OrangeRed> Origin Protocol Policy </font> setting for specific origins in your distribution
      - Install an SSL/TLS certificate on your custom origin server (this isn't required when you use an S3 origin)

 2. Use an alternate domain name